U.S. Department of State Seal

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention (CDC).

-• Dengue is endemic in Bangladesh and during the 2019 summer season, increased cases are being reported as compared to the last 5 years.
+• Dengue is endemic in Bangladesh and cases occur year-round, with most cases typically happening between July and October.
 Should you develop symptoms of fever, headache, rash, or muscle/joint aching, you should seek medical attention early in your illness.

 • Malaria is reported in 13 districts in the northeast and southeast regions of Bangladesh.
 If planning travel there, you should consult with your physician regarding taking medication for malaria prophylaxis.